w3f/Grants-Program/applications/Lastic.md

 Now a freelance blockchain developer, Aurora champions women's representation in Polkadot and ardently supports community-driven blockchain initiatives.

-*To note, Aurora Poppyseed has not previously applied for a grant at the Web3 Foundation.*
+*Note: Aurora Poppyseed has not previously applied for a grant at the Web3 Foundation.*

 ---